 - Children Are Innocent: Well, mentally he's a child, anyway.
 Subverted when Wario uses him to kill Red, but even then it's implied Waluigi doesn't realize that what he's doing is wrong.

 - Morality Pet: Subverted.
 He really does nothing for Wario's morality.

-- Mythology Gag: Most of Wa's lines are Shout Outs to the Mario spin-off titles he's appeared in.
+- Mythology Gag: Most of Waluigi's lines are Shout Outs to the Mario spin-off titles he's appeared in.

 Used to be Mario's pet until he had to sell him and two other Yoshis to Wario for financial problem, after failing his medical practice.
 Yoshi seems to have grown aggressive and feral under Wario's watch.
-Still, when confronted by Mario, as he puts it, Yoshi remembers who the real Alpha Dog is.
-Killed by the Ice Climbers—at Zelda's command—to send a warning to Mario.
-(It doesn't work.)
+Still, when confronted by Mario, as he puts it, Yoshi remembers who the real alpha dog is.

-- Devour the Dragon: Implied that after the final battle he eats Ness and quite possibly Lucas to gain their PSI.
+- Devour the Dragon: Implied that after the final battle he eats Ness to gain his PSI.

 - The Dreaded: Even years later, just about everyone in the city is scared shitless of him to the point that only the bravest among them call him by name.

-- Even Evil Has Standards: Subverted, (because this Kirby has no redeeming qualities), but as a Shout-Out to The Silence of the Lambs, Kirby behaves defensively over Peach when another inmate offends her while she was visiting him.
+- Even Evil Has Standards - Subverted: This Kirby has no redeeming qualities.
+Still, as a Shout-Out to The Silence Of The Lambs, Kirby pretends to have standards and behaves defensively over Peach when another inmate offends her while she was visiting him.

 - For the Evulz: His typical motivation for killing his victims.
 This in fact worked to his advantage during his reign, as it made it extremely difficult for the police to capture due to the fact he murdered indiscriminately.